Despite continuing political problems, this is a paradise for anyone drawn to the beauties of nature.

 Finding Friends....For You and Your Children

 For day-to-day socialising and entertainment there are a number of possibilities.
-Within the city there are a number of mother and baby groups, playgrounds and clubs such as the American Recreation Association (ARA) in Makindye, or the Kabira Country Club in Ntinda.
+Within the city there are a number of mother and baby groups, playgrounds and clubs such as the American Recreation Association (ARA) in Makindye (find on Facebook), or the boutique hotel Kabira Country Club in Ntinda.
 These are good places to meet other families, as well as through work or the school gate, of course.
 Churches are a big focal point- many expats are connected with missions or church charities so this often forms the basis of all their social interactions.

 Mother and baby groups/playgroups tend to be run on a local basis, and come and go as organizers return to their home countries, so to find one in your area consult other new mums, or ask at schools when dropping off older children.
 These are usually initiated by expat mums seeking other mums with kids, but generally are also joined by local friends and their children.
 There are several playgrounds with clean sandpits, slides, swings and climbing frames, and you will probably be finding yourself spending a lot of time after school by the swimming pool.
 No hardship there!

 If you wish to preserve a lifestyle and cuisine similar to that at home, supermarkets sell a good selection of imported food and toiletries.
 There are two big shopping centres in town, with various clothing and houseware stores, and each has a large supermarket.
-Game store in Lugogo is particularly useful for electronics, kitchenware and furniture.
+Game stores are particularly useful for electronics, kitchenware and furniture and offer efficient home deliveries.
 There are supermarkets being thrown up everywhere, and not just in the centre of town, and there is a good choice of imported staples (like cereals and snacks) as well as good local vegetables and meat to be had.

 Beef in particular is well-butchered and cheap.
 Fish (mostly tilapia or Nile perch) can be bought frozen from the supermarkets, or fresh from small stalls at the side of the road or by the edge of Victoria Lake, straight off the boats.
 From roadside markets, there is also an excellent selection of cheap fruit and vegetables; in particular you will notice an abundant supply of matooke, a green savoury banana steamed and eaten as a staple food in southern Uganda.